determined-ai/determined/webui/tests/README.md

 # WebUI End-to-end Tests

-We use [Cypress](https://www.cypress.io/) to enable end-to-end testing of our two SPAs, Elm and React, and in some sense the whole det cluster.
+We use [Cypress](https://www.cypress.io/) to enable end-to-end testing of our React SPA, and in some sense the whole determined cluster.

-We provide a test script to take care of depdencies around Cypress commands.
+We provide a test script to take care of dependencies around Cypress commands.
 Let's call this the "test script" for the rest of the this document.

 ## Running the Tests